git-moss/DrivenByMossWiki/Installation.md

 ## Additional installation for the Push 2 to support the display

-To support the display of the Push 2 you need to run the application Push2Display, which is included in the script.
-You find the application in the sub-folder **Push4Bitwig/push2display** of the script-folder.
+To support the display of the Push 2 you need to run the application Push2Display, which is included in the ZIP file.
+You find the application in the sub-folder **resources/push2display**.
-This application communicates with the script in Bitwig and the Push 2 display via USB.
+This application communicates with the extension in Bitwig and the Push 2 display via USB.
-If the application is not running you can still use the script, except that the display will be off.
+If the application is not running you can still use the extension, except that the display will be off.

 The application is written in Java to run on Windows, Linux and Mac.
 Therefore, make sure you have the latest Java Runtime installed (at least 1.8.0_66).
 OpenJDK will not work since it does not include JavaFX at the moment!
 Get it from: http://www.oracle.com/technetwork/java/javase/downloads/index.html (see below for which file to choose)